10 Biblical Principles We Should Apply to Our Finances

-- you sacrifice quality time with God and family in order to make more money.
+- You sacrifice quality time with God and family to make more money.

-Although I cannot guarantee financial freedom if you follow these steps, I do know that by following God's plan, there is great blessing.
-Too often we have found ourselves so far down the wrong path when it comes to finances, that it takes years to overcome where we had led ourselves.
-By following the biblical principles God laid out for us from the beginning will allow us to live more fulfilling lives, which reveals the importance of teaching our children these principles when they are young so they do not follow the same bad choices we ourselves made.
+Although I cannot guarantee financial freedom if you follow these steps, I do know that by following God's plan, there is a great blessing.
+Too often, we have found ourselves so far down the wrong path when it comes to finances, that it takes years to overcome where we had led ourselves.
+By following the biblical principles God laid out for us from the beginning will allow us to live more fulfilling lives, which reveals the importance of teaching our children these principles when they are young, so they do not follow the same bad choices we made.